Introduction to Myofascial Release

 About the tutor

-Hannah Freimanis has been a holistic therapist for 17 years, mostly focusing on Remedial & Sports Massage and Reflexology.
-During her continued years of practice Hannah's interest in the fascial system has developed and grown, she has been incorporating MFR techniques for many years into her treatments, this then led to Hannah training as a Myofascial Release Therapist.
+Hannah Freimanis has been a holistic therapist for 20 years, mostly focusing on Remedial & Sports Massage and Reflexology.
+During her continued years of practice Hannah's interest in the fascial system has developed and grown.
+This then led to Hannah training as a Myofascial Release Therapist and running a successful practice providing MFR therapy.
 Hannah has been a tutor for many years, teaching at the West Shires School of Complementary Therapies and thoroughly enjoys passing her passion onto others and watching people grow into talented therapists.

 WHAT PEOPLE SAY